quantified-uncertainty/squiggle/.github/ISSUE_TEMPLATE/developer-bug.md

 ---
 name: Developer friction when contributing to Squiggle
 about: Did your yarn scripts fail?
 Did the CI diverge from a README?
-Have a testing-related tast?
+Have a testing-related task?
 Etc.
-labels: 'ops'
+labels: 'ops & testing'
 ---
 # Description: